Piojoso/9gag/README.md

 # 9gag
-9gag application for Windows Phone
+9gag application for Windows Phone made with Ionic